Christ Church, Wharton: History

 In 1913 the chancel was extended, and the church was reconsecrated on 18 October 1913 by the Bishop of Chester, Francis Jayne.

 Present day

-Two services are held on Sundays, a morning service and an afternoon service, and a Communion service is held each Wednesday morning.
-The church employs a children's worker and a youth worker, and supports missionary groups Open Doors, Gideons International, and AICMAR (African Institute for Contemporary Mission and Research).
+One service is held on Sundays, a morning service, and a Communion service is held each Wednesday morning.
+The church supports missionary groups Open Doors, Gideons International, and AICMAR (African Institute for Contemporary Mission and Research).

 Christ Church is within the Conservative Evangelical tradition of the Church of England.
 As a parish that rejects the leadership/ordination of women, it receives alternative episcopal oversight from the Bishop of Maidstone (currently Rod Thomas).